atbradley/jekyll-rmarkdown/README.md

-This project provides two methods for embedding RMarkdown documents in Jekyll:

 rmarkdown_converter.rb
 ======================
-A Jekyll plugin that provides an Rmarkdown "converter," so you can write your posts in RMarkdown and save them in your site's `_drafts` or `_posts` directory with the extension `Rmd` or `Rmarkdown`.
+A Jekyll plugin that provides an Rmarkdown "converter," so you can write your posts and pages in RMarkdown and save them in your site's `_drafts` or `_posts` directory with the extension `Rmd` or `Rmarkdown`.

 To install, simply save rmarkdown_converter.rb in your jekyll `_plugins` directory.
 You'll also need to install `rinruby`, probably [from RubyGems](http://rubygems.org/gems/rinruby):